DOI-ONRR/doi-extractives-data/_how-it-works/aml-fees.md

 - **Priority 2**: Protection of public health and safety from adverse effects of coal mining practices pre-1977, including restoration of land, water, and the environment
 - **Priority 3**: Restoration of land and water resources and the environment previously degraded by adverse effects of coal mining practices pre-1977

 To date, coal mine companies have paid $9.2 billion in AML fees to reclaim coal-related AML areas.
-Those fees have earned $1.5 billion in interest, which has paid for a portion of the costs for health care plans for the United Mine Workers of America (UMWA).
+Those fees have earned $1.5 billion in interest, which has paid for a portion of the costs for health care plans for the United Mine Workers of America (UMWA).[^2]

 **To see AML data by location, visit OSMRE's [data site](https://amlis.osmre.gov/Map.aspx) and click on 'Mapping' in the navigation bar** <a href="https://amlis.osmre.gov/Map.aspx"><img src="{{ site.baseurl }}/img/AML_OSMREmap.png" alt="" class="article_img-100 u-margin-top u-margin-bottom"></a>